LarsBehrenberg/testing-copy/content/posts/impressionist-news.md

       In February 2020, the Boston Museum of Fine Arts marked its 150th anniversary.
 It selected 15 key works for the occasion, including one of Monet's Haystacks (or Grainstacks).

+      The Louvre-Lens museum, in the north of Paris, is holding an exhibition entitled [Black Suns](https://www.louvrelens.fr/en/exhibition/noir/).
+It explores artists' use of the colour black.
+Edouard Manet, who unlike many of the impressionists loved using this colour, features heavily.
+The exhibition runs until 25 January 2021.
     buttonToggle: true
     sideGalleryImages:
       - imageUrl: /assets/10-paintings-claude-monet-japanese-footbridge.jpg